Shenanigans Farm Camps

 What the day includes:

-• Horse management and barn responsibilities
+• Horse care and barn responsibilities that build practical knowledge and accountability

 • Supervised lunch and rest time

-• Group learning activities and instructor feedback
+• Group learning sessions with guided instruction and feedback

-• Progressive skill development throughout the week
+• Progressive skill development carried throughout the week to reinforce growthv

 Mary’s Advanced Camp